sheehui/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add client along with the relevant details.
-2. DonnaFin announces that the client has been successfully added.\
+2. DonnaFin announces that the client has been successfully added.

    Use Case ends.

 **Extensions**
 * 1a.
-The user types the command using the wrong syntax.
+User’s input does not conform with the specified format.
   * 1a1.
 DonnaFin shows an error message and displays the correct format for the user to use and a correct example.\
          Use Case resumes from step 1.